-- > Students must maintain a grade of "C" or higher in all required courses to remain in and graduate from the program. - Registered radiologic technologists, nuclear medicine technologists, or radiation therapists who can provide appropriate documentation of required CT competencies or who work in a CT department may apply for exemption of the clinical component (RAD 150, RAD 160) with the program directors' permission.
+- > Students must maintain a grade of "C" or higher in all required courses to remain in and graduate from the program. - Registered radiologic technologists, radiation therapists or nuclear medicine technologists who can provide appropriate documentation of required CT competencies or who work in a CT department may apply for exemption of the clinical component (RAD 150, RAD 160) with the program directors' permission.

-MAJOR: COMPUTED TOMOGRAPHY (22 CREDIT HOURS) CERTIFICATE: HEALTH SCIENCE
+MAJOR: COMPUTED TOMOGRAPHY (22 CREDIT HOURS)

+CERTIFICATE: HEALTH SCIENCE

-( Credit Hours RAD 103 Introduction to Computed Tomography 2.0 RAD 145 Computed Tomography Physics and Instrumentation 3.0 RAD 106 Patient Care in Computed Tomography 1.0 RAD 150 Clinical Applications I 4.0 AHS 206 Cross-sectional Anatomy for Medical Imaging 2.0 RAD 120 Principles of Computed Tomography 3.0 RAD 285 Special Topics in Computed Tomography 1.0 RAD 160 Clinical Applications II 6.0 Total Credit Hours: 22.0
+Credit Hours RAD 103 Introduction to Computed Tomography 2.0 RAD 145 Computed Tomography Physics and Instrumentation n 3.0 RAD 106 Patient Care In Computed Tomography 1.0 RAD 150 Clinical Applications I 4.0 AHS 206 Cross-sectional Anatomy for Medical Imaging 2.0 RAD 120 Principles of Computed Tomography 3.0 RAD 160 Clinical Applications II 6.0 RAD 285 Special Topics In Computed Tomography 1.0 Total Credit Hours: 22.0